RHsyseng/container-rhel-examples/starter-scratch/README.md

-## Starter RHEL-based Image w/ best practices
+## Starter scratch Image w/ best practices
 This image aims to include Red Hat's most critical [container best practices](http://docs.projectatomic.io/container-best-practices/).

-### Building an image on RHEL
+### Building a scratch image on RHEL
-The easiest way to get started building your own rhel-based image is to first ensure you're using Red Hat's supported docker package on a registered RHEL7 or Atomic Server.
+The easiest way to get started building your own scratch image is to first ensure you're using Red Hat's supported docker package on a registered RHEL7 or Atomic Server.

 Be sure you've enabled the following repos after your system is registered:
 ```shell